Umar-Mahmood/aus-by-bobo/README.md

 # My Webpage

 This project is a simple webpage that features a button labeled "start".
-When clicked, the button triggers a confetti effect in green color that continues until the page is refreshed.
+When clicked, the button triggers a confetti effect in various shapes and colors that continues until the page is refreshed.

 ## Project Structure